Working with JSON and JavaScript

-In my series of ColdFusion and Kendo UI articles, I have covered how to use JSON to populate the Kendo UI widgets.
+In my ColdFusion and Kendo UI articles series, I have covered how to use JSON to populate the Kendo UI widgets.
 However, JSON can be used for much more than that!

 JSON objects can be used by nearly every modern language, whether it is C#, Java, or ColdFusion.
-I personally use JSON nearly every time that I want to transfer data from the server to the client side using JavaScript.
+I use JSON almost whenever I want to transfer data from the server to the client side using JavaScript.

-In this article, we will take a quick break from Kendo UI and will introduce you to JSON and AJAX, show you how to create and consume JSON, how to consume JSON on the server using AJAX, and how to work with these JSON objects with JavaScript.
-Like our other articles, I will also provide the code and real-time examples.
+In this article, we will take a quick break from Kendo UI and introduce you to JSON and AJAX.
+I will show you how to create and consume JSON, how to consume JSON on the server using AJAX, and how to work with these JSON objects with JavaScript.
+Like our other articles, I will provide the code and real-time examples.

 What is JSON?

-Simply put, JSON is a popular string format that is used to exchange data between applications.
-In web applications, it is typically used to transfer data with AJAX or used when interacting with an API.
+Simply put, JSON is a popular string format for exchanging data between applications.
+In web applications, it is typically used to transfer data with AJAX or interact with an API.

-JSON typically contains an array of structures, however, it also can be a single double-quoted string.
+JSON typically contains an array of structures but can also be a single double-quoted string.
 JSON is not inherently an object but describes object data in JavaScript and other languages.
 However, once JSON is successfully parsed by JavaScript (or other languages), the JSON information is transformed into a native JavaScript object.

 JSON Structure

-The example shown below is a typical JSON structure that puts the data elements within an array of structures.
-However, as we mentioned before, you can also use simple strings in JSON as long as the string is enclosed by double quotes.
+The example below is a typical JSON structure that puts the data elements within an array of structures.
+However, as we mentioned before, you can also use simple strings in JSON as long as double quotes enclose the string.

 The following elements can be used in the JSON string: